gupta-ak/openenclave-1/docs/DesignDocs/CustomAttestation.md

   - For `get_evidence`, there could potentially be 3 types of input:
     1. Input to the function itself.
     2. Custom claims that are known to the plugin.
-    3. Custom claims that are unknown to the plugin and should be treated as a opaque block.
+    3. Custom claims that are unknown to the plugin and should be treated as an opaque block.

     The current API proposal has no way to distinguish all 3.
     Likewise, `get_collaterals` and `verify_evidence` could require function